|

 Picture below, 23 October 2004,

-almost 126 years after the fatal shooting of Sergeant Kennedy by Ned Kelly, a party of Kelly researchers gathered at Stringybark
+almost 126 years after the fatal police shootings, a party of Kelly researchers gathered at StringyBark

-Out front is myself, from left persons 3 and 4 Gwenda and Arthur Marsh,
+Out front myself, from left persons 3 and 4 Gwenda and Arthur Marsh,

 persons 6 and 7 Russell and Wendy Walker of Tolmie.